mousa-8/Basic-Blog-Application-Using-.Net/README.md

 --> Blog should be display in to the application page and user should comment on the specific blog.

 --> Display blogs with posted comments (history of comments).
 User can also reply on the any comment.
 Like and unlike icon button should work with counts.

+Run this on package manager console to avoid c#compiler exe file not found error

+PM> Uninstall-package Microsoft.CodeDom.Providers.DotNetCompilerPlatform
+PM> Uninstall-package Microsoft.Net.Compilers

+Remarks

+comment section is crude as the page reloads every time a change is made error handling not ok
+[authorize] attribute not used